hisaylama/DSF_Lending_Club_Predictions/README.md

     - Reduce operational costs by automating the decision-making process.

 ## Real-time Scoring Application
-The project explores the potential for a real-time scoring application that rates loan applicants as either 0 or 1.
-This score is determined by predictive models such as `Random Forest` and `XGBoost`, which classify applicants based on the likelihood of fulfilling loan repayment.
+The project investigates the development of a real-time scoring application that classifies loan applicants with a binary label—either 0 or 1—based on predictions from our machine learning model.
+In addition to this classification, each applicant is assigned a score that reflects the probability of successful loan repayment.

 ## Getting Started